 This second edition also features new chapters explaining how and why injuries happen, as well as different types of injection therapies and when they may be most beneficial.
 You’ll also learn how to prevent injuries from occurring in the first place with proper conditioning, body maintenance, and nutrition.

-With high-quality illustrations and a user-friendly format, Sports Injuries Guidebook will arm you with the first-aid information needed to quickly and safely handle the most common injuries.
+With high-quality illustrations and a user-friendly format, Sports Injuries Guidebook will arm you with the expert guidance you need to understand injuries and get back in the game.

 CE exam available!
 For certified professionals, a companion continuing education exam can be completed after reading this book.
 Sports Injuries Guidebook, Second Edition Online CE Exam, may be purchased separately or as part of the Sports Injuries Guidebook, Second Edition With CE Exam, package that includes both the book and the exam.